lizawood/Apple-Health-Fitness-Tracker/README.md

 ---

 ## Package Topic Selection

-This repository contains the lab 4 submission for Liza Wood and Levannia Lildhar.
+The Apple Health Fitness Tracker was a collaborative project by Liza Wood and Levannia Lildhar.

 The package written is titled `myfitness`
     - This package provides some basic tools to analyze the health data in a csv file downloaded from Apple Health.
 These tools could be used to analyze and compare the data from multiple people.

 `healthdata`
 - contains two modules
     1. `data` - contains the name, age and gender of the person (the "superclass") and a method to read in the csv health data file using pandas
     2. `chart` - uses pygal to provide an interactive bar chart to the user

 `summary`
 - contains two modules
     1. `table` - returns a summarized dataframe of average steps per month
     2. `maxmin`- contains functions to calculate the maximum and minimum number of steps

 ## Package Structure

 `myfitness` --> package

   -- `healthdata` --> sub-package

    --`data` --> module

    --`chart` -->module

   -- `summary` --> sub-package

    --`table` --> module

    --`maxmin` --> module

 ## Package Details